emptykid/photoshop-script-api/README.md

 ## About

 When develop CEP Panels in Photoshop, we use Javascript DOM API to communicate with the host, It's easily understood and used, but insufficient interfaces offered to accomplish complex works.
-There is another way call "Action Descriptor" which is more powerful and comprehensive, but extremely confusing to learn and use.
+There is another way call "Action Descriptor" which is more powerful and comprehensive, while extremely confusing to learn and use.

-This project wraps the AM codes and build a friendly use js api to offer powerful and sufficient interfaces for Photoshop plugin develop.
+This project wraps the AM codes and build a friendly use js api to offer powerful and sufficient interfaces for Photoshop plugin development.

 ## install